emxsys/javafx-chart-extensions/README.md

 Also included are several chart types that include the aforementioned functionality:

 * EnhancedScatterChart: An enhanced version of the ScatterChart with subtitles, markers and annotations.
-* EnhancedLineChart: An enhanced version of the LineChart subtitles, markers and annotation.
+* EnhancedLineChart: An enhanced version of the LineChart with subtitles, markers and annotations.
 * LogScatterChart: A version the the EnhancedScatterChart with LogarithmicAxis support.
 * LogLineChart: A version the the EnhancedLineChart with LogarithmicAxis support.

 ## How do I get set up? ##

+* Review the Wiki.
 * Download the code/repository.
 * Compile and run the DemoApp found in the com.emxsys.demo package.
-* Simply added the com.emxsys.chart package to your project.
+* Simply add the com.emxsys.chart package to your project and include the chart extensions in your charts.
 * Configuration: Maven
 * Dependencies: Java8, JavaFX